GregHattJr/malt/readme.md

 # Ark

-Ark is a static website generator written in Python.
+Ark is a static website generator built in Python.
 It transforms a directory of text files into a self-contained website.

 * Ark is extensible.
 It has builtin support for source files written